lcsouzamenezes/OpenCatapult/docs/user-guides/job-definitions.md

 ## Built-in Providers
 Following are the built-in providers.
 You can add other providers later using the [task provider](task-providers.md) command.
 - `Polyrific.Catapult.TaskProviders.AspNetCoreMvc`: Generate an asp net core mvc application
-- `Polyrific.Catapult.TaskProviders.GitHub`: Used to clone or push code to GitHub
+- `Polyrific.Catapult.TaskProviders.AzureAppService`: Deploys the application into Azure App Service instance
 - `Polyrific.Catapult.TaskProviders.DotNetCore`: Build a dotnet core application
 - `Polyrific.Catapult.TaskProviders.DotNetCoreTest`: Run tests available on the project
 - `Polyrific.Catapult.TaskProviders.EntityFrameworkCore`: A database provider for deploying the model changes
-- `Polyrific.Catapult.TaskProviders.AzureAppService`: Deploys the application into Azure App Service instance
+- `Polyrific.Catapult.TaskProviders.GenericCommand`: Used to run some commands on a selected command line tool
+- `Polyrific.Catapult.TaskProviders.GitHub`: Used to clone or push code to GitHub